vpp-dev/vpp-release-notes/README.md

 @page release_notes_2101 Release notes for VPP 21.01

-More than 497 commits since the previous release, including 239 fixes.
+More than 511 commits since the previous release, including 250 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Fri Dec  4 01:45:08 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Sat Dec  5 01:46:38 UTC 2020.